NLnetLabs/routinator/doc/manual/source/manual-page.rst

       Specifies the directory containing the trust anchor locators (TALs) to use.
 Trust anchor locators are the starting points for collecting and validating RPKI data.
-See `Trust Anchor Locators`_ for more information on what should be present in this directory.
+See `TRUST ANCHOR LOCATORS`_ for more information on what should be present in this directory.

 .. option:: -x file, --exceptions=file